 At least the flowers are pretty…

-However this overall flower bed has overgrown plants, and the flower bed edging needs to be redone.
-Let’s create a clean edge once again!
+However this overall flower bed has overgrown plants, and the flower bed edging needs to be sharpened up.

 How to create flower bed edging like a pro